Posted on

 Suppose a company has low ARR value for the upcoming year then timely actions to improve the revenue such as cross-selling and up-selling can be taken be before it’s too late.

-Worth of ARR for SaaS and the Subscription Economy
+Importance of ARR for SaaS and the Subscription Economy

 The foundation of the subscription economy is based on long-term relationships.
 It’s not a one-time affair.
 The relationship between the buyer and service provider, in a subscription economy, is likely to change with time.